MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## powerbi

 Adds the Power BI dashboards and reports within pages.
 The tag can be added in the **Copy** field on a web page or in the **Source** field on a web template.
-For steps to add a Power BI report or dashboard to a webpage in portal, see [Add a Power BI report or dashboard to a webpage in portal](../admin/add-powerbi-report.md).
+For steps to add a Power BI report or dashboard to a webpage in Power Pages, see [Add a Power BI report or dashboard to a webpage in Power Pages](../admin/add-powerbi-report.md).

 > [!NOTE]
-> For the tag to work, you must [enable Power BI integration](../admin/set-up-power-bi-integration.md) from Power Apps portals admin center.
+> For the tag to work, you must [enable Power BI integration](/power-apps/maker/portals/admin/set-up-power-bi-integration) from Power Pages hub in the Power Platform admin center.
 If the Power BI integration is not enabled, dashboard or report will not be displayed.

 ### Parameters